ZenIDTeam/ZenID-ios/README.md

     - iOS 11.0

 ## Installation
-### Link your project against RecogLib and LibZenid frameworks
+### Link your project against RecogLib.xcframework and LibZenid.xcframework frameworks

 Go to your project and click on the `Project detail -> General` and under `Embeded binaries` add `RecogLib_iOS.xcframework` and `LibZenid_iOS.xcframework`.
 Both framework have to be in the `Embedded Binaries` and `Linked Frameworks and Libraries` section.